Sainsbury's move for Asda sees some hedge funds caught out

-LONDON (Reuters) - A popular hedge fund bet on a fall in Sainsbury’s (SBRY.L) shares came unstuck on Monday after the supermarket group announced plans to merge with Walmart-owned WMT.L rival Asda.
+LONDON (Reuters) - A popular hedge fund bet on a fall in Sainsbury’s shares came unstuck on Monday after the supermarket group announced plans to merge with Walmart-owned rival Asda.

 Before the news broke over the weekend, data from industry tracker FIS’ Astec Analytics showed more than 160 million Sainsbury’s shares were out on loan, near the top of a 52-week range, as part of a “short” trade betting the price will fall.

-The Sainsbury’s share price bounce could see the funds with the largest positions collectively more than 100 million pounds out of pocket.
+The Sainsbury’s share price bounce could see the funds with the largest positions collectively more than 100 million pounds ($137 million) out of pocket.

 Under a “short” trade, a fund borrows the shares from a long-term holder such as a pension fund and then sells them.
 The fund hopes to buy the shares back at a later date for a cheaper price before returning them to the original owner, pocketing the difference minus fees.